Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Methodology

-where $\mathcal{L}_{benign}$ corresponds to the probability loss of all canary objects being correctly detected within benign samples, and $\mathcal{L}_{adv}$ corresponds to the loss of all canary objects being detected within adversarial samples.
-The optimization objective is to minimize $\mathcal{L}_{Canary}$. $\mathcal{L}_{benign}$ and $\mathcal{L}_{adv}$ are shown in Eq.~\ref{lossfun-canary-benign} and Eq.~\ref{lossfun-canary-adv}, respectively.
-They consist of the objectness score loss $\mathcal{L}_{obj}$\ and class confidence loss $\mathcal{L}_{cls}$\ of canary, which are the losses used in training the target model.
-In practice, false positives are often less tolerable compared to false negatives.
-To avoid false positives on benign samples as far as possible, we tent to prioritize lower $\mathcal{L}_{benign}$ in the canary optimization process.
-The coefficient $\lambda$ of $\mathcal{L}_{benign}$ is set to 2.0.
+where $\mathcal{L}_\textit{benign}$ (Eq.~\ref{lossfun-canary-benign}) corresponds to the probability loss of all canary objects being correctly detected within benign samples, and $\mathcal{L}_\textit{adv}$ (Eq.~\ref{lossfun-canary-adv}) corresponds to the loss of all canary objects being detected within adversarial samples.
+To prevent the canary from being overly fragile and thus failing to be correctly detected in benign samples, we set a weight $\lambda_c$ greater than 1.0 for $\mathcal{L}_\textit{benign}$.
+The two losses consist of the objectness loss $\mathcal{L}_{o}$, class confidence loss $\mathcal{L}_{c}$ and bounding box loss $\mathcal{L}_{b}$ of canary objects.
+For a canary $c$, $c_x$ denotes the object of $c$ within a benign sample $x$, and $c_{x+p}$ refers to the object of $c$ within an adversarial sample $x+p$, which is formed by incorporating an adversarial patch $p$ into $x$.
+In YOLOv8, as the objectness is not predicted, we remove $\mathcal{L}_{o}$ from the loss function.

-Typically, only a few rounds of iterations are required to generate a desired canary.
-For the initial zebra shown in Figure~\ref{fig-canary-init-trained}(a), we get the canary as presented in Figure~\ref{fig-canary-init-trained}(b).
+For an initial object, at most 50 epochs are taken to generate a desired canary.
+For the initial zebra shown in Figure~\ref{fig-canary-init-trained}(a), we get a canary as presented in Figure~\ref{fig-canary-init-trained}(b).